hqtsm/struct/README.md

 - Strong static type checking
 - Tree shaking friendly design
 - Public interface compatible with `ArrayBufferView`, like native binary types
-- Support for little-endian, big-endian, and dynamic endian structures
+- Support for little-endian, big-endian, and dynamic endian
-- Support for inheritance, access modifiers, and child structures
+- Support for structures, unions, pointers, arrays, inheritance, and more

 # Usage